pguso/email-agent-core/README.md

 - **Multiple LLM Providers**: Support for both local models (`node-llama-cpp`) and cloud providers (OpenAI)
 - **TypeScript First**: Written in TypeScript with full type definitions

+> If you want to dig deeper into how email-agent-core is build, what opportunities it offers and production ready examples read [TUTORIAL.md](TUTORIAL.md)

 ## Installation

 ```bash